HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 Not all browsers support native lazy loading.
 Popular lazy loading polyfills detect a "lazyload" class on an image element.
 Thus, we can identify more possibly lazy-loaded images by adding images with a "lazyload" class to the total.
 The percent of sites probably lazy loading their LCP `<img>` element jumps up to 16.5% on mobile.

-Lazy-loading your LCP element will result in worse performance.
-Don't do it!
-WordPress was an early adopter of native lazy loading.
+Lazy loading your LCP element will result in worse performance. *Don't do it!* WordPress was an early adopter of native lazy loading.
 The early method was a naive solution applying lazy loading to all images, and the results showed a <a hreflang="en" href="https://web.dev/lcp-lazy-loading/">negative performance correlation</a>.
 They were able to use this data to implement a more nuanced approach for better performance.

 Luckily, only 0.4% of sites used the async decode directive for their LCP image.
-And, the negative impact of asynchronous decode is not as high as lazy loading.
+The negative impact of asynchronous decode is not as high as lazy loading.

 {{ figure_markup(
   content="354",